emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 (iii) network-wide energy efficiency solutions must include legacy devices and green-wg ready devices

+### GREEN WG Charter Specifics
+This use case demonstrates how Energy Efficiency can be incrementally applied and measured in legacy networks.

+### The Need for Energy Efficiency
+Ensures that energy efficiency can be deployed, operated and measured per components, without waiting for full infrastructure upgrades.

+### Requirements for GREEN
+- Baseline Measurement: Ability to establish reference energy usage per device (from datasheets or monitoring).
+- Component-Level Upgradability: Support partial migration of device subsystems to GREEN-aware models.
+- Legacy Compatibility: Ensure the framework can include legacy equipment alongside GREEN-enabled devices.
+- Energy Saving Validation: Mechanisms to measure and verify actual energy savings over time.
+- Protection from Overuse: Avoid frequent power cycling that may damage sensitive components like lasers or connectors.

 ## Selective reduction of energy consumption in network parts proportional to traffic levels

 ### Use Case Description